-I’m going to stick to the term radical candor throughout the article, because to be honest, I feel awkward using the word front-stabbing.
+I’m going to stick to the term radical candor throughout the article because, to be honest, I feel awkward using the word front-stabbing.

 The philosophy behind the concept is this – being nice does not always work.
 To drive a point home, feedback needs to be blunt.
 It’s impossible to ignore being hit by a hammer right?

-All the same, I feel like there are few things proponents of honest speaking should keep in mind.
+All the same, I feel like there are a few things proponents of honest speaking should keep in mind.

-- And last but not the least, radical candor goes two ways.
-Not just top to down – Just as a manager can tell an employee, ‘ you need to look more presentable when you represent the organization at conferences’, an employee should be able to say, ‘I think you place way too much emphasis on dress codes and it is stressful because instead of focusing on my presentation, I am worrying about how I look.’
+Radical candor goes two ways and not just top to down – Usually, a manager is the one to tell an employee, ‘You need to look more presentable when you represent the organization at conferences.’
+Likewise, an employee should also be able to say, ‘I think you place way too much emphasis on dress codes and it is stressful because instead of focusing on my presentation, I am worried about how I look.’

 If you finished reading this article and thought, ‘This is nothing new, this is how I usually give feedback’, then keep doing what you are doing.
 You’re on the right track!

 And if you finished this article and thought about the last time you wanted to say something honest about a project/presentation but held your tongue instead, afraid of hurting the person’s feelings, you should know that you can give, honest, critical feedback and still be a good person.

 And of course, you can always call radical candor or front-stabbing by its proper name, feedback.